MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

   <img src="/assets/images/imagegen/data_rgb_hist.png" style="width:100%;" />
 </div>

 Given the slow training and dark saturation, this area warrants a closer look.
+If a low capacity model does pick up a bias - it seems those spikes at `-1` would dominate.

 Another aspect of the simple algorithm is it drops the `L0` term.
 The `L0` term is the loss that teaches the model how to do the final decoding - the DDPM paper provides a simple one that assigns a `0` probability to values outside `[-1, 1]`.

-Without the `L0` term, I wonder if the model can become less *grounded*? more likely to predict large negative or positive values?
+Without the `L0` term, I wonder if the model can become less *'grounded'*? more likely to predict large negative or positive values?

 Things that would be interesting to experiment with in this area
 * Adding the `L0` loss
 * Using a Huber loss (as Hugging Face annoted Diffusion does)
 * Clip all noise used during training and sampling to `[-1, 1]`

-On the one hand, clipping is appealing, why not just keep everything in [-1,1]?
+On the one hand, clipping is appealing, why not just keep everything in `[-1,1]`?
 That is what we start with and end up with.
 This seems to be an easy way to eliminate outlier data that might throw the model off.

 On the other hand, clipping reduces the entropy of the starting distribution -- maybe the model needs more entropy to work with, to create new images from?
 There is also the question of the math, the beautiful math is derived using properties of normal random variables.
-We can (and should) make changes to the final formulas to see if they works better - but seeing how the math changes as well could lead to more effective formulas.
+We can (and should) make these kinds of easy changes to the final formulas to see if we get better image generation  - but re-working the math using different distributions (if possible) could lead to more effective formulas.

 # Hallucination and Timestep Stability

 I would say my first run had bad hallucinations.
-There's good hallucinations where the model gets creative and comes up with new interesting things - but gradually darkening the image is getting too far from the target distribution - bad hallucination.
+There's good hallucinations where the model gets creative and comes up with new interesting things - but gradually darkening the image is getting too far from the target distribution.
+Bad hallucination.

 It seems similar to how LLM's can hallucinate.
-Training for LLM's and DDPM is not auto regressive - you only predict the next token or noise to remove based on training data - in DDPM we compute the correct `xt` to learn `x_{t-1}`.
-But for sampling, we only give it something from `N(0,I)` for `xT`, and then the model computes all the `x_{t}`'s from that, along with sampled noise from `N(0,I)`, but I'd say there is an auto regressive nature to the sampling and inference not present in the training.
+Training for LLM's and DDPM is not auto regressive - you only predict the next token or noise to remove based on training data (as discussed above for DDPM).
+However I'd say there is an auto regressive nature to the sampling and inference.

 How to make this stable?
 Clearly it has been done - look at all the prodcution ready models out there!
 None the less, some thoughts on the subject.

 The multi timestep sampling makes me thing of numerical ODE solvers.
 There are a lot of techniques about making them stable.
 But perhaps this kind of stability development is more applicable to flow based models - perhaps that is why a recent SOTA model ([the black forest labs FLUX.1 Kontext](https://bfl.ai/announcements/flux-1-kontext) ) if flow based?

-In this world of numerically stable ODE solvers - this study has made me think of something from my background in Geometric Mechanics - [Controlled Lagrangians and Stabilization of Discrete Mechanical Systems](https://arxiv.org/pdf/0704.3875).
+With a background in Geometric Mechanics, I am thinking about work like - [Controlled Lagrangians and Stabilization of Discrete Mechanical Systems](https://arxiv.org/pdf/0704.3875).
 Basically, if you write a numerical ODE solver for a mechanical system  - one thing you can do is keep the energy constant.
 The total energy for the system will be constant over time.
-If the system is diverging as you evolve it, and the energy is likewise changing, correcting the energy with each step might stabilize the system.
-Half baked idea, but who knows?
+Developing an ODE solver that keeps the energy constant can improve stability.
+Even so, you may find your dynamics unstable - the classic problem in this field is controlling an inverted pendulum.
+The method of Controlled Lagrangians derives the controller by modifying the potential and kinetic energy of a mechanical system so that the dynamics are stable.

 ## Training Multiple Timesteps

 DDPM uniformly samples t and trains each stage independently, ie, `model_{t-1}` is trained from input `x_t` and label `x_{t-1}`.
 What if we also trained `model_{t-1}` and `model_t` using `x_{t-1}` and `x_{t+1}`?
 To train some of the auto-regressive behavior of sampling?

+## Why is Training Slow?
+A Lot of Entropy to Cover
+With only 200k images, despite doing multiple epochs, my training runs had still not converged - but the model is not trained on just the 200k images - it is always trained on image + noise.
+We'll never cover all the noise from `N(0, I)` over 3 x 64 x 64 = 12,288 dimensions - and it makes me wonder how many samples we need to train on to get good generalization from the model, vs how many might lead to overfitting, and memorizing the 200k training images.

+The next milestone after DDPM was [Latent Diffusion Models](https://arxiv.org/abs/2112.10752), carrying out the diffusion and denoising in the latent space, or bottleneck of a VAE trained on the images.
+Could an additional benefit of latent diffusion be how much less entropy the model must understand, as opposed to computational load of big images vs small?

 # How do these Ideas Resonate with the Field?

-A lot of these ideas have been developed in the field - some research shows
+A lot of these ideas have been developed in the field.
+From AI deep research:

 **Loss is typically higher at low-noise timesteps.**  Several works show that denoising small amounts of noise (e.g. at `t=1`) is harder for the model.
 [Denoising Task Difficulty-Based Curriculum Learning](https://arxiv.org/abs/2401.12020) from 2024 confirms that low-noise steps are empirically more difficult and slower to converge.